longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Shortcuts
-    Opens the :guilabel:`Shortcuts` dialog as shown in :numref:`Shortcut Options dialog` below.
+    Opens the :guilabel:`Shortcuts` dialog as shown in :numref:`Shortcut Options Dialog` below.
 The dialog is used to set the preferred keyboard shortcuts to be used in the game.
 The screenshot only shows a few rows of available options, many more will be found in the client.
 To override the default, click your mouse cursor on the box on the right and then type the shortcut you want to set the setting to.
 For example: You